As teens wait for work, ag firms turn to guest workers to tend to Midwest cornfields

 For decades, corn detasseling was a customary summer job for teenagers in Nebraska and the rest of the Corn Belt.
 In recent years, however, agriculture companies are relying more on migrant labor to do this work through a visa program meant to supplement the local workforce.

-Over time, Lynn Lief found herself with less and less work to offer to teenagers.
+Over time, Lynn Leif found herself with less and less work to offer to teenagers.

 New advances in herbicides and plant breeding over the years meant Monsanto needed fewer people to detassel corn.
 And of those fewer people Monsanto used, more of them were migrant workers.

-It became unsustainable for Lief to hire all these teens with so little work to do.
+It became unsustainable for Leif to hire all these teens with so little work to do.

 “It was hard for our kids because they used this for so long as an income and some of them had worked for us for years,” she said.